Ghislaine Maxwell denied seeing Jeffrey Epstein being massaged in New York

 Lawyers for Maxwell could not immediately be contacted for comment outside business hours.

-In response to questions from Giuffre's lawyer David Boies, Maxwell said she had seen people give Epstein massages at his homes in Palm Beach, Florida and the U.S. Virgin Islands.
+In response to questions from Ms Giuffre's lawyer David Boies, Maxwell said she had seen people give Epstein massages at his homes in Palm Beach, Florida and the US Virgin Islands.

 She said she believed all were professional masseuses, and that Epstein "never had clothes on" when being massaged.